Specific Guidelines by Tax Type

 Sales/use, direct pay, natural gas, crude oil, gasoline, diesel fuel, hotel occupancy, insurance premium, mixed beverage and motor vehicle rental taxpayers who paid $50,000 or more in the preceding state fiscal year must report electronically using:

-- Electronic Data Interchange (EDI) software (only available for sales/use, direct pay, motor fuels, IFTA, crude oil, and natural gas)
+- Electronic Data Interchange (EDI) software (required when reporting crude oil, direct pay, motor fuels and natural gas; available for IFTA and sales/use tax)

 Taxpayers who paid less than $50,000 in the preceding state fiscal year are NOT required to report electronically, but may choose to do so.